scala/docs.scala-lang/_overviews/scala3-book/scala-features.md

 Use cases for this concept include implementing type classes, establishing context, dependency injection, expressing capabilities, computing new types, and proving relationships between them.

 Scala 3 makes this process more clear than ever before.
-See the TODO section of the Reference documentation for more details.
+Read about contextual abstractions in the [Reference documentation]({{ site.scala3ref }}/contextual/motivation.html).

 ### Scala runs on the JVM (and in the browser)